 Naturally, Easter decorations in France are inspired by a palette of fresh, pastel, vivid, sunny or citrus-inspired colours.
 These include soft green, aniseed green, pink, yellow and ecru.

-In the Catholic Church, this day of joy is marked by the colours white and gold, symbols of joy, light and victory.
+In the Catholic Church, this day of joy is marked by white and gold, symbols of joy, light and victory.

 Gold is the colour of glory, the colour we associate with victory.